 You can subscribe to Elasticsearch Service directly from the AWS Marketplace.
-You then have the convenience of viewing your Elasticsearch Service subscription as part of your AWS bill, and you do not have to supply any additional credit card information to Elastic.
+You then have the convenience of viewing your Elasticsearch Service subscription as part of your AWS bill, and you do not have to supply any additional billing information to Elastic.

 Some differences exist when you subscribe to Elasticsearch Service through the AWS Marketplace: